-Leverage creates risks which may adversely affect the return for the holders of shares of common stock, including:
+Leverage creates risks which may adversely affect the return for the holders of Shares, including:

-- The likelihood of greater volatility of NAV and market price of shares of common stock; - Fluctuations in the interest rates on borrowings and short-term debt; - · Increased operating costs, which may reduce our total return to the holders of shares of common stock; - The fees and expenses attributed to leverage, including all offering and operating expenses relating to any preferred stock, will be borne by holders or shares of common stock; and - The potential for a decline in the value of an investment acquired through leverage while our obligations under such leverage remain fixed.
+- The likelihood of greater volatility of NAV and market price of Shares; - Fluctuations in the interest rates on borrowings and short-term debt; - Increased operating costs, which may reduce our total return to the holders of Shares. - The fees and expenses attributed to leverage, including all offering and operating expenses relating to any preferred stock, will be borne by stockholders; and - The potential for a decline in the value of an investment acquired through leverage while our obligations under such leverage remain fixed.

 The more leverage is employed, the more likely a substantial change will occur in our NAV.
 Accordingly, any event that adversely affects the value of an investment would be magnified to the extent leverage is utilized.
 For instance, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
-Such a decline could also negatively affect our ability to make dividend payments on shares of our common stock.
+Such a decline could also negatively affect our ability to make dividend payments on our Shares.
 Leverage is generally considered a speculative investment technique.
 Our ability to service any debt that we incur will depend largely on our financial performance and will be subject to prevailing economic conditions and competitive pressures.
 The cumulative effect of the use of leverage with respect to any investments in a market that moves adversely to such investments could result in a substantial loss that would be greater than if our investments were not leveraged.

 As a registered closed-end management investment company, we will generally be required to meet certain asset coverage ratios, defined under the 1940 Act, with respect to any senior securities.
 With respect to senior securities representing indebtedness (i.e., borrowings or deemed borrowings), other than temporary borrowings as defined under the 1940 Act, we are required to have an asset coverage ratio of at least 300%, as measured at the time of borrowing and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness.
-With respect to senior securities that are stocks (i.e., shares of preferred stock, including the Series A Term Preferred Stock), we are required to have an asset coverage ratio of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness plus the aggregate liquidation preference of any outstanding shares of preferred stock.
+With respect to senior securities that are stocks (i.e., shares of preferred stock), we are required to have an asset coverage ratio of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities presenting indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness plus the aggregate liquidation preference of any outstanding shares of preferred stock.